 Hello.
 I'm Fabien Petit.

-Research Fellow at University College London, Centre for Education Policy and Equalising Opportunities.
+Research Fellow at UCL, Centre for Education Policy and Equalising Opportunities and (incoming) Assistant Professor at the University of Barcelona.
 I am interested in Labor Economics, Innovation Economics and Education Economics.

 My research focuses on labor markets, technologies, skills, generations and inequality.